CyberPhoenix90/ferrum-db/readme.md

 ### Multithreading

-Indexes are fully isolated from each other allowing each index to use their own CPU thread.
+Collections are fully isolated from each other allowing each index to use their own CPU thread.
 This may be completely futile though because TCP will prevent you from being able to max out the CPU of the Database anyway unless you have a lot of clients.

 ### Observability